19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 ### Power of investment

 17\.
-The Authority may invest its funds in the Land Transport Revenue Account, the Railway Sinking Fund or the Bus Service Enhancement Fund in accordance with the standard investment power of statutory bodies as defined in section 33A of the Interpretation Act (Cap.
+The Authority may invest its funds in the Land Transport Revenue Account, the Railway Sinking Fund, the Rail Infrastructure Fund or the Bus Service Enhancement Fund in accordance with the standard investment power of statutory bodies as defined in section 33A of the Interpretation Act (Cap.
 1).

 [45/2004 wef 15/12/2004]

 [21/2010 wef 13/09/2010]

 [Act 17 of 2012 wef 12/09/2012]

+[Act 49 of 2018 wef 15/01/2019]

 ### Financial year